elecostey/Udacity/neighorhood-map/README.md

 PROJECT - NEIGBORHOOD MAP - 01/02/2017

+This project was built with:
+- Google Maps API
+- Wikipedia API
+- Knockout.js
+- Ajax
+- JQuery
+- hover.css

 GENERAL USAGE NOTES
 -------------------------------------------------------------------------------
-- This app display a map of Zagreb (Croatia) and some of its location.
+- This app displays a map of Zagreb (Croatia) and some of its location.
 - To find a specific location click on the search icon and type in a location.
-- clicking on a location in the list or a marker on the map will both open an info window displaying the name of the location, its wikipedia article description and its Wikipedia url.
+- clicking on a location in the list or a marker on the map will both open an info window displaying the location's name, its Wikipedia description and its Wikipedia url.

 REQUIREMENTS